wfzirk/Sun-Font-Utility/README.md

 			Filename.err – contains logging at the ERROR level.
 		Looking at these files will give a status of the run.

 	array2xlsx.py – This script will generate xlsx files from arrays which are then 			converted to ods files.
+This script program automatically resizes the spreadsheet 	columns formats to make into a pdf

 	The following files are the work files.
 They are being tweaked as languages come 			in spreadsheet problems are found.
 I expect these to become more stable as 			we solve more issues.
 		The doall.bat file shows how the commands are executed.
 Some scripts also 			print out the syntax of the parameters.